mondoohq/docs/docs/mql/mql-write.md

 MQL is a type-safe, compiled language that is inspired by marrying GraphQL with lightweight scripting.

 - It has base types like string, number, boolean, array, map, and resource.
-Types are explaind in the [types](#types) section below.
+Types are explained in the [types](#types) section below.
 - It is compiled to make sure your code is going to work at runtime.
 Often you don't even realize it uses compiled code because it can execute MQL on the fly.
 - GraphQL inspired the way we extract data through blocks (as seen below)
 - We mixed lightweight scripting into it which allows us to transform data and write assertions

 ### Anatomy of MQL

 MQL queries are often short code snippets that either extract data or contain an assertion.
-Here is an exammple:
+Here is an example:

 ![MQL Anatomy](/img/mql/mql-structure.png)